-Abel learnt through Stepping Stones the importance of undergoing HIV testing as well as the effects of having unprotected sex with an HIV infected person.

-"I went for HIV testing and I was found HIV positive.
+Abel learnt through Stepping Stones the importance of undergoing HIV testing as well as the effects of having unprotected sex with an HIV infected person. and I was found HIV positive.
 From that moment as a couple we started using condoms every time we wanted to have sex.
 Now since I started using condoms, my health has extremely improved, unlike in the past, when I used to get sick frequently.
-I learnt that having unprotected sex, when both of you have HIV, give room to multiplication of the virus."
+I learnt that having unprotected sex, when both of you have HIV, you give room to multiplication of the virus."

-The couple has four children and hail from Traditional Authority Masumbankhunda in Lilongwe or 20 years they have been living as husband and wife, Hyton Zikani Mkandawire 41 had never lit a fire, grabbed a pot and cooked food for his family.
+The couple has four children and hail from Traditional Authority Masumbankhunda in Lilongwe been living as husband and wife, Hyton Zikani Mkandawire 41 had never lit a fire, grabbed a pot and cooked food for his family.